message2prateek/cypressFPPatterns/README.md

 ```

 Hopefully you can see that preferring Loosely Coupled steps leads to us writing less lines of code with reduced complexity.

-> :bulb: ASS tests in NIB when through a big refactor 2 years back to not have methods return Page Objects.